aws/aws-sam-cli/designs/sam-config.md

 ```

-If a custom environment is specified, the environment is looked up in `.samconfig` file instead.
+If a custom environment is specified, the environment is looked up in `samconfig.toml` file instead.

 `sam build --env dev`